-Candidates shall meet the minimum standards established by POST (Government Code § 1029; Government Code § 1031; 11 CCR 1950 et seq.):
+Candidates shall meet the minimum standards established by POST or required by state law (Government Code § 1029; Government Code § 1031; 11 CCR 1950 et seq.):

-(a) Free of any felony convictions

-- (b) Citizen of the United States, or permanent resident alien eligible for and has applied for citizenship - (c) At least 18 years of age - (d) Fingerprinted for local, state, and national fingerprint check - (e) Good moral character as determined by a thorough background investigation (11 CCR 1953) - (f) High school graduate, passed the GED or other high school equivalency test, or obtained a two-year, four-year, or advanced degree from an accredited or approved institution - (g) Free from any physical, emotional, or mental condition, including bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation which might adversely affect the exercise of police powers (11 CCR 1954; 11 CCR 1955) - (h) Candidates must also satisfy the POST selection requirements, including (11 CCR 1950 et seq.): - 1.
+- (a) Free of any felony convictions - (b) Be legally authorized to work in the United States under federal law - (c) At least 21 years of age except as provided by Government Code § 1031.4 - (d) Fingerprinted for local, state, and national fingerprint check - (e) Good moral character as determined by a thorough background investigation (11 CCR 1953) - (f) High school graduate, passed the GED or other high school equivalency test, or obtained a two-year, four-year, or advanced degree from an accredited or approved institution - (g) Free from any physical, emotional, or mental condition, including bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation which might adversely affect the exercise of police powers (11 CCR 1954; 11 CCR 1955) - (h) Free of hate group memberships, participation in hate group activities, or advocacy of public expressions of hate within the previous seven years, and since 18 years of age, as determined by a background investigation (Penal Code § 13681) - (i) Candidates must also satisfy the POST selection requirements, including (11 CCR 1950 et seq.): - 1.
 Reading and writing ability assessment (11 CCR 1951) - 2.
-Oral interview to determine suitability for law enforcement service (11 CCR 1952)
+Oral interview to determine suitability for law enforcement service (11 CCR 1952) - (j) POST certification that has not been revoked, denied, or voluntarily surrendered pursuant to Penal Code § 13510.8(f) - (k) Not identified in the National Decertification Index of the International Association of Directors of Law Enforcement Standards and Training or similar federal government database that reflects revoked certification for misconduct or reflects misconduct that would result in a revoked certification in California.